-A pay day loan is a way of borrowing a small amount of cash quickly.
+A payday loan is a way of quickly borrowing a small amount of cash.
 This can range from £50-£1,000 and can be paid into your bank account in minutes.

 What's the catch?

-Your credit score charts your history with money and can decide whether banks or building societies will let you have a bank account, credit card, loan or even a mortgage in the future.
-Taking out a pay day loan may have a negative effect on your credit score.
-Having a bad credit score can affect your prospects in the future.
+Your credit score records your history with money and can decide whether banks or building societies will let you have a bank account, credit card, loan or even a mortgage in the future.

-What if I can't pay back my loan on time?
+If you can't pay back your loan on time

 By doing this, you’ll be putting yourself in a situation which could spiral out of control.

-Alternatively, you can borrow cash with a lower interest rate from your bank, building society or local credit union.
-Check out our advice on affordable ways of borrowing cash - to find out more click here.
+Alternatively, you might be able to borrow cash with a lower interest rate from your bank, building society or local credit union.

 Your next step...

-Taking out a payday loan can be harmful on your finances.
+Taking out a payday loan can be harmful to your finances.
 There are ways you can avoid taking out a payday loan.
-We also have a range of advice and tips on how to manage and save money.
+We also have a range of advice and tips on managing and saving money.
 Find out more on the links below.